Escape from New York: Plot

-While Snake is forced to fight Duke's champion Slag in a deathmatch, Brain and Maggie kill Romero and flee with the President.
+While Snake is forced to fight Duke's champion, Slag, in a match to the death, Brain and Maggie kill Romero and flee with the President.
 Snake kills Slag and finds the trio trying to escape in the glider.
 Inmates drop the glider off the roof, forcing the group to street level, where the Duke and his followers confront them.
 Cabbie arrives and offers to take them across the bridge.
 He reveals that he bartered with Romero for a cassette tape that contains information about nuclear fusion, intended to be an international peace offering.
 The President demands the cassette, but Snake refuses to hand it over.

 The Duke gives chase, setting off mines as he tries to catch up.
 Brain guides Snake, but they hit a mine, and Cabbie is killed.
 As they continue on foot, Brain accidentally stumbles onto another mine.
 A distraught Maggie sacrifices herself to slow the Duke.
 Snake and the President reach the containment wall, and guards hoist the President up.
 The Duke opens fire, killing the guards before Snake subdues him.
-As the rope is lifting Snake, the Duke attempts to shoot him, but the President takes up a dead guard's rifle and kills the Duke.
+As the rope is lifting Snake, the Duke attempts to shoot him; but the President takes up a dead guard's rifle and kills the Duke.
 Snake is hoisted to safety, and Hauk's doctor neutralizes the explosives in his neck.

-As the President prepares for a televised speech to the leaders at the summit meeting, he off-handedly thanks Snake for saving him and offers only half-hearted regret for the deaths of his colleagues; Snake walks away in disgust.
-Hauk offers Snake a job as his deputy, but he keeps walking.
+As the President prepares for a televised speech to the leaders at the summit meeting, he off-handedly thanks Snake for saving him and offers only half-hearted regret for the deaths of his friends and all the soldiers who fought for him; Snake walks away in disgust.
+Impressed by his actions and initiative, Hauk proudly offers Snake a job as his deputy; but he keeps walking without an answer.
 The President's speech commences, and he plays the cassette.
 To his embarrassment, it only plays Cabbie's favorite song, "Bandstand Boogie".
 As Snake walks away free, he pulls the real cassette from his pocket and destroys it.